Listeriosis

 Risk factors

-In the United States, invasive listeriosis develops in only about 1,600 people each year, and about 260 people die of it.
+In the United States, invasive listeriosis develops in only about 1,600 people each year, and about 1 in 6 infected adults die of it.
 It is more common among the following:

-Pregnant women are about 10 times more likely to get listeriosis than the general population, and pregnant Hispanic women are about 24 times more likely to get listeriosis than the general population.
+Pregnant women are more likely to get listeriosis than the general population, and pregnant Hispanic women are particularly likely to be infected.

 Listeriosis can cause miscarriage, stillbirth, and premature birth, but pregnant women rarely become seriously ill or die.
 However, rarely, pregnant women with listeriosis pass the infection to the fetus or newborn, who may then become seriously ill (see Listeriosis in Newborns).